Data simulation for linear models in RSave as calendar entry

 LANGUAGE: the course language will be English.

 SIGNING UP: by sending an email to statistics_teaching(at)dpz.eu; when registering, include your full name, affiliation, status (faculty member/PostDoc/PhD, Master) and study programme (if applicable).
-You can register between September 1 and September 30, 2021.
+Please confirm that you have participated in the workshop “Linear models and their application in R” before and include when you participated in that workshop.
+You can register between September 19 and October 7, 2022.
 People signing up later cannot be considered.
 Due to the priority regulations (see below), signing up does not imply that you can participate.
-Everyone who signed up will receive an email soon after Sept 30, stating whether s/he can participate.
+Everyone who signed up will receive an email soon after October 7th, stating whether s/he can participate.

 PRIORITY OF ACCESS: there is a limited number of slots available, and in case more people sign up for the course than can participate, priority of access is given to first, members of the Leibniz ScienceCampus Primate Cognition, second, staff, members, and students of the University of Göttingen and the German Primate Center, and finally (third), to everyone else.
 Within each group, priority of access is given in the order in which people have signed up.
 Finally, in future rounds of the course people that have signed up for this round but then signed out again or just didn't appear might get lower priority.

 1 - Managing Board; sections: Infection Biology Unit, Unit of Infection Models, Laboratory Animal Science Unit, Primate Genetics Laboratory, Behavioral Ecology and Sociobiology Unit, Cognitive Ethology Laboratory, Neurobiology Laboratory, Research Coordination, Public Relations, Information Technology, Administration, Technical Support, Library.